JorjaFox/website/_posts-old-blog/2013-08-12-gutshot-straight-premiere.md

 Oh and that lucky sod, Shane was there.

-<em>Edited: Photos are being added to the <a href="https://jorjafox.net/gallery/pub/premieres/20130812-gutshot">Gutshot Gallery Page</a> constantly.
-Yay!</em>
+_Edited: Photos are being added to the <a href="https://jorjafox.net/gallery/pub/premieres/20130812-gutshot">Gutshot Gallery Page</a> constantly.
+Yay!_